aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ## Assumptions
 This workflow assumes the following:
-* You are uploading a docx file
+* You are uploading a .docx file
-* You would like a docx file as your final output
+* You would like a .docx file as your final output
 * You are using Bedrock models located in us-east-1.
 If not, change the region in the _processor.py_ file.
-* Your document uses header formatting (H1 for the document title, H2 for subsection titles etc.)
+* Your document uses header formatting (H1 for the document title, H2 for subsection titles, etc.)

 ## Deploying the Solution
 1. **If deploying locally, skip this step.** If using Cloud9, create a new environment in Cloud9 with an m5.large instance.